nccgroup/azucar/README.md

 <h1>Introduction</h1>

 Azucar is a multi-threaded plugin-based tool to help assess the security of a Azure Cloud environment subscription.
-By leveraging the Azure API, Azucar automatically gathers and analyses a variety of configuration data elating to a particular subscription in order to determine security risks.
+By leveraging the Azure API, Azucar automatically gathers and analyses a variety of configuration data relating to a particular subscription to determine security risks.

 The script <b>will not change or modify</b> any asset deployed in the Azure subscription.